elemel/lua-properties/README.md

 # Properties for Lua

-I don't always encapsulate fields, but when I do, I keep them under wraps.
+I don't always encapsulate data, but when I do, I keep it under wraps.